doubt72/znx15/README.md

 Interrupts will store %pc in %lr, so the rti instruction will copy %lr back to %pc.
 The ret instruction will pop %d0-%d7 and %st.  The S bit is set during interrupts and reset during rti instructions and cannot be set or cleared.
+The pushu instruction doesn't push %pc to the stack, instead it copies it to %lr.
+The popu instruction doesn't do the opposite, that requires a user instruction.

 ```
 operation      flags    description

 nop                     ;no operation
 pushs                   ;store status on stack